Buddhism and LGBTQ: Theravada Buddhism

 Peter Jackson, an Australian scholar of sexual politics and Buddhism in Thailand, writes that "Buddhism is a complex tradition and there is no single canonical or scripturally sanctioned position on homosexuality."
 Thailand is one of several countries with a large population of Theravada Buddhists.

 In traditional Thai Buddhist accounts of sexuality, "[sexual] actions and desires have an involuntary cause [and] do not themselves accrue any future karmic consequences.
 They are the outworking of past karma, not sources for the accumulation of future karma.
 According to Bunmi, homosexual activity and the desire to engage in homosexual activity fall into this category and are not sinful and do not accrue karmic consequences."
 Jackson writes that this understanding of homosexuality "prevailed in Thailand until recent decades."

 In the 1980s in Thailand, during the AIDS epidemic, there was "a shift in Buddhist attitudes from relative tolerance of homosexuality to condemnation."
 These views were "unprecedented in recent Thai history."
 During this time there were two ways Buddhists viewed homosexuality: in the sympathetic view, it was said that homosexuality arose from the karma of previous lifetimes; in the intolerant view, it was seen as arising from immoral conduct in one's present life.

-In 1989, the supreme governing body of the Thai sangha affirmed that "gays" (here translated from Thai kathoey) are prohibited from being ordained.
+In 1989, the supreme governing body of one Thai sangha affirmed that "gays" (here translated from Thai kathoey) are prohibited from being ordained.
 Their declaration has apparently gone unheeded in some quarters, as Phra Pisarn Thammapatee (AKA Phra Payom Kalayano), one of the most eminent monks in the country, demanded in 2003 that 1,000 gay monks be ousted from the sangha, and that better screening processes are put in place to keep out any gay postulants.

 Recently, Phra Payom Kalayano, an eminent monk and abbot, affirmed the rights of gay monks to join the Sangha: "In the past, katoey had no hope of being ordained because the rules were stricter and society was less open minded.
 But they have just as much right as anyone else to join the monkhood."
 This view has been affirmed by other Thai Theravada monks.
 But it's not known if that statement given by Phra Payom was supported only by some monks of his sangha or by official structures of his Theravada school.
-There is no information if any other Thai branches of Theravada has changed their attitude towards LGBT ordination because other Theravada branches does not seem to have changed their attitude on this issue.
+There is no information if any other Thai branches of Theravada has changed their attitude towards LGBT ordination because other Theravada branches do not seem to have changed their attitude on this issue.

+Thailand officially legalized same-sex marriage on January 23, 2025 when the Marriage Equality Act took effect.
+In advance of this act, some monks including Theravada monk Shine Waradhammo stated "Treating LGBT people badly goes against the Buddha's teachings.
+LGBT people are also humans, they are also Buddhists, and as a monk I support and accept all Buddhist people, and aim to reduce their suffering," Gay marriage had widespread popular support among the population, who largely follow Theravada Buddhism.
+There is also majority support for gay marriage in Vietnam and Cambodia.